nano713/pymodaq_plugins_optosigma/README.rst

     :target: https://github.com/PyMoDAQ/pymodaq_plugins_template/actions/workflows/Test.yml

-Use this template to create a repository on your account and start the development of your own PyMoDAQ plugin!
+Set of OptoSigma controllers for PyMoDAQ that includes the following controllers: {GSC-02C, RMC-102, SHRC203, SBIS26}.
+Each controller is in a seperate module and can be used independently.

 Authors
 =======

-* First Author:  Amelie Deshazer
+* Amelie Deshazer
-* Second Author: Daichi Kozawa
+* Daichi Kozawa

 Instruments